Ohio's Special Education Ratings

 Results for Students with Disabilities

 Measures of procedural compliance are historically the basis for Special Education Ratings.
-Starting in 2018, these ratings now include measures of results for students with disabilities.
+Starting in 2018, ratings include measures of results for students with disabilities.
 However, due to the ordered school-building closure and the impact of the COVID-19 pandemic, statewide assessment data is not available for the 2019-2020 school year.
 The 2021 Special Education Ratings are based entirely on compliance indicators.

 The 2022 rating assesses districts’ performance on the following measures: